Ovate sole

-The ovate sole (Solea ovata) is a species of flatfish in the true sole family, Soleidae native to the Indo-Pacific.
-Solea ovata has eyes on the right side with small scales on the sides of its body (ovata).
-The total length of its mitogenome is 16,782 bp with 13 protein-coding genes, 22 tRNA genes, and 2 rRNA genes.
-The organism, Solea Ovata was found in Guangdong province, China.
-Solea Ovata are usually found in shallow sand and mud at the bottom of water throughout the coast of Indo-Pacific ocean.
+The ovate sole (Solea ovata) is a species of flatfish in the family Soleidae.
+It is native to the Indo-Pacific, and is a demersal species found in shallow water with sand and mud bottoms.
+Its mitochondrial genome has been completely sequenced, having a total length of 16,782 bp, with 13 protein-coding genes, 22 tRNA genes, and 2 rRNA genes.